UnrealSolutionsLtd/sentry-unreal-crash-video/README.md

 </p>
 <p align="center">

-Sentry SDK for Unreal Engine + Crash Video Recording
+Unreal Engine Crash Video Recording via Runtime Video Recorder And Sentry
 ===========

 This project showcases how to use both Sentry and [Runtime Video Recorder](https://unrealsolutions.com/) to capture a game video before the crash happens.